WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 ### Script

 Bitcoin uses a scripting system for transactions.
-Forth-like, Script is simple, stack-based, and processed from left to right.
+Forth-like, Script is simple, stack-based and processed from left to right.
 It is purposefully not Turing-complete, with no loops.
 :::